HOW TO PLAN YOUR 3 DAYS IN CHICAGO

-While you could easily spend all day here, I would suggest keeping it to 3 hours so that you can see some more great attractions during your 3 days in Chicago.
+- While you could easily spend all day here, I would suggest keeping it to 3 hours so that you can see some more great attractions during your 3 days in Chicago.

-Grab the train from the park to Buckingham Fountain (about 10 minutes away).
+- Grab the train from the park to Buckingham Fountain (about 10 minutes away).

-Located in Grant Park, you can enjoy a stroll and just relax in the sunshine for an hour before moving on to the next stop.
+- Located in Grant Park, you can enjoy a stroll and relax in the sunshine for an hour before moving on to the next stop.